Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Training Details

 Given a training dataset $D$, generating character-level IIT data can be viewed as sampling triplets of a base example $(x_b, y_b)\in D$, a source example $(x_s, y_s)\in D$, and an intervention example $(x_{\textit{inv}}, y_{\textit{inv}})$ where the $i$-th character of $x_{\textit{inv}}$ either comes from the $i$-th character of $x_b$ (no intervention on $i$-th character) or a character in $x_s$ (an intervention on $i$-th character) and $y_{\textit{inv}}$ is the intervention label.
 Note that $(x_{\textit{inv}}, y_{\textit{inv}})$ does not need to be in $D$.

 Now we describe the generation algorithm: (1) randomly sample a base example $(x_b, y_b)$; (2) construct $x_{\textit{inv}}$ by randomly selecting a subset of characters $C$ from $x_b$ as the intervention variables and randomly assign each character in $C$ an intervention value.
-In all our experiments, we use a subset of at most 8 characters per base example; (3) For tasks with simple causal models, such as Reversal and Unit Conversion, compute the intervention label $y_{\textit{inv}}$ based on $x_{\textit{inv}}$.
+In our experiments, for each base example, we use a subset of at most 8 characters in tasks 1--4, up to all 64 input characters in task 5, and up to all 24 characters in the \taskin{letters} in task 6; (3) For tasks with simple causal models, such as Reversal and Unit Conversion, compute the intervention label $y_{\textit{inv}}$ based on $x_{\textit{inv}}$.
 If the causal model is not defined over $x_{\textit{inv}}$, go back to step (2) to re-sample $x_{\textit{inv}}$.
 Alternatively, for tasks with more complicated causal models, check if there exists an example in $D$ with input equals to $x_{\textit{inv}}$.
-If so, use the label as $y_{\textit{inv}}$.
+If so, use its label as $y_{\textit{inv}}$.
 If not, go back to step (2) to re-sample $x_{\textit{inv}}$; (4) Search for a source example $(x_s, y_s)\in D$ where $x_s$ contains all the intervention values needed to construct $x_{\textit{inv}}$.
 If no such $x_s$ exists, go back to step (2) to re-sample $x_{\textit{inv}}$.
 Otherwise, yield the triplet and go back to (1) until the program generates a total of $N$ triplets.
-In our experiment, we use an $N$ to be $5$ times larger than the size of $D$.
+In our experiment, we use an $N$ to be $5$ to $10$ times larger than the size of $D$.